apivideo/api.video-swift-live-stream/README.md

 pod 'ApiVideoLiveStream', '0.1.0'
 ```
 3. Then run `pod install`
-4. Don’t forget to import LiveStreamIos in every file you’d like to use api.video livestream library
+4. Don’t forget to import `ApiVideoLiveStream` in every file you’d like to use api.video livestream library

 ### With Carthage
 ```